 The notes receivable from mobile home parks ("MHP Notes" or "Notes") relate to mobile homes sold to mobile home parks and financed through notes receivable.
 The Notes have varying maturity dates and call for monthly principal and interest payments.
 The interest rate on the MHP Notes can be fixed or variable.
-Approximately \$109 million of the Notes have a fixed interest rate ranging from 5.0% to 9.5%.
+Approximately \$83,000 of the Notes have a fixed interest rate ranging from 6.9% to 8.9%.
 The remaining Notes have a variable rate typically set at 4.0% above prime with a minimum of 8.0%.
-The average interest rate per loan was approximately 7.7% and 8.7% as of December 31, 2020 and 2019, respectively with maturities that range from 1 to 20 years.
+The average interest rate per loan was approximately 7.6% and 7.7% as of December 31, 2021 and 2020, respectively with maturities that range from 1 to 19 years.
 The collateral underlying the Notes are individual mobile homes which can be repossessed and resold.
 The MHP Notes are generally personally guaranteed by the borrowers with substantial financial resources.

-The Company had concentrations of MHP Notes with an independent third-party and its affiliates that equaled 52.9% and 38.3% of the principal balance outstanding, all of which was secured by the mobile homes, as of December 31, 2020 and 2019, respectively.
+As of December 31, 2021, the Company had concentrations of MHP Notes with two independent third-parties and their respective affiliates that equaled 10.4% and 30.1% of the principal balance outstanding, all of which was secured by the mobile homes.
+As of December 31, 2020, the Company had concentrations of MHP Notes with one independent third-party and its affiliates that equaled 52.9% of the principal balance outstanding, all of which was secured by the mobile homes.